Skip to Content

 Lavender & Black is one of the most interesting Salt Spring Island attractions.

-Awatief also makes lavender ice-cream – buy a cup to enjoy while wandering the farm.
+Awatief makes lavender ice-cream too – buy a cup to enjoy while wandering the farm.

 Then check out the beautiful array of lavender products for sale, from lavender body lotion, linen spray and kitchen-and-bathroom cleaners to lavender-infused honey, tea and salt.

-Lavender & Black is well worth a visit, and one of the most interesting Salt Spring Island attractions.
+We enjoyed visiting Lavender & Black more than we expected, and we think it’s one of the most interesting Salt Spring Island attractions.

 Touring the Lavender & Black farm is one of the best things to do in Salt Spring Island!